Chicago Reopening: Lightfoot warns churches, worshipers who plan to defy stay-at-home order through Sunday service

 However, Mayor Lori Lightfoot said she's reached out to several other local churches planning to have full Sunday services and warned them that if they reopen, she has no problem taking enforcement action.

-"This is not playing Russian roulette with a loaded gun," Mayor Lightfoot said.

-The mayor wouldn't share the specifics of what, if any, enforcement actions would be taken.

-"We've been in contact with those churches, both by letter but also in contact with other leaders, and try to engage them in a conversation rather than being in conflict," the mayor said.
+"We've been in contact with those churches, both by letter but also in contact with other leaders and tried to engage them in conversation rather than being in conflict," she said.

+The mayor wouldn't share the specifics of what, if any, enforcement actions would be taken, but she said she cannot look away from non-compliance.

 The warning comes a day after millionaire businessman and former candidate for mayor, Willie Wilson, threw his support behind the effort to reopen churches.